nikitavoloboev/data/focusing/rules.md

 - If I am watching a talk, it is best not to jot down notes from the talk itself but capture ideas and note down these ideas in the wiki, sometimes referencing the talk where the idea or insight was taken from for context.
 - Think about structuring the content and entries as I add new entries.
 Should a new category be added for the topic (thing) and under what category should the entry be placed.
 - If I move a file anywhere in the wiki, make sure to search for the path to the file in the entire wiki and change the references to the previous file with new one.
 - Don't abbreviate folders and files.
-Unless it is really clear what abbreviation means.
+Unless it is clear what abbreviation means.
 - Add links to headings that link to the description of what the wiki file is about.
 - Don't say `I need to`, but say `I will ..` or `I try to ..`.
 Be proactive.
 Intention counts.